nationalarchives/DiAGRAM/inst/text_content/glossary.md

 ## Born-digital

 Digital material that has only ever existed as digital objects.
-This includes material such as spreadsheets, word-processor documents, original digital photos from phones and digital cameras (however, if the image was of an analogue archival document that would be a surrogate).
-Unless an archive is able to specify that they will only accept certain file formats for accessioning born-digital material can be very variable in terms of the range of file formats held within the archive, making the ongoing processes of digital preservation more complex.
+This includes material such as spreadsheets, word-processed documents, original digital photos from phones and digital cameras (however, if the image was of an analogue archival document that would be a surrogate).
+Unless an archive can specify that they will only accept certain file formats for accessioning, the file formats of born-digital material can vary widely, making the ongoing processes of digital preservation more complex.
 Archivists and other digital preservation specialists will require a greater range of technical skills and tools in order to be able to understand and maintain the files.

 ## Digital material